 Make sure you spark interest, and do not forget to use the spell-check.

-1st Part: Salutation (one liners)
+1st Part: Salutation (One-Liners)

 Salutation

 - You should always try to address the cover letter to the recruiter/manager who will be reading it.
+Use LinkedIn and track the person who is more likely to be the hiring manager.

 One sentence reference

-2nd Part: Body (short paragraphs)
+2nd Part: Body (Short Paragraphs)

-First paragraph: Who am I?
+First Paragraph: Who Am I?

 - Indicate your current job or major